swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 ### Changes for debugging

-Since Reflection metadata might be used by the debugger, we propose to always keep that metadata if full emission of debugging information is enabled (with`-gdwarf-types` or `-g` flags).
+Since Reflection metadata might be used by the debugger, we propose to always keep that metadata if full emission of debugging information is enabled (with `-gdwarf-types` or `-g` flags).
+However, such Reflection metadata won't be accessible through the nominal type descriptor which will allow to avoid inconsistencies between APIs' outputs in Release and Debug modes.

 ### Changes in flags

-To handle behavior change between Swift pre-6 and 6, we can introduce a new upcoming feature, which will allow to enable Opt-In mode explicitly for pre-6 Swift with `-enable-upcoming-feature OptInReflection` and will set this mode by default in Swift 6.
+To handle behavior change between Swift pre-6 and 6, we can introduce a new upcoming feature, which will allow to enable Opt-In mode explicitly for Swift pre-6 with `-enable-upcoming-feature OptInReflection` and will set this mode by default in Swift 6.

 A new flag `-enable-full-reflection-metadata` will also have to be introduced to allow developers to enable reflection in full if they desire in Swift 6 and later.